travis-ci/docs-travis-ci-com/blog/_posts/2013-03-08-preinstalled-php-extensions.md

 PHP configuration.

-But it was not particularly easy to customize Travis' PHP configuration until now because you had to know where was located the php.ini file of the current PHP version you were running your tests against.
-So I developed a little extension to [phpenv](https://github.com/CHH/phpenv) that allows to easily add a config file with all the configuration directives that make sense for your build with a simple command!
+But it was not particularly easy to customize Travis' PHP configuration until now since you had to locate the php.ini of the current PHP version you were running your tests against.
+So I developed a little extension to [phpenv](https://github.com/CHH/phpenv) that allows to easily add a config file with all the configuration directives which make sense for your build with a simple command!
 Just use `phpenv config-add` and `phpenv config-rm` to add or remove a configuration file.
 You can refer to the documentation for more details on how to [customize PHP configuration](http://about.travis-ci.org/docs/user/languages/php/#Custom-PHP-configuration).

-Thereby, the easiest way to enable a preinstalled extension is by using `phpenv config-add` to add a custom config file that enables and configures if necessary the extension you need:
+Thereby, the easiest way to enable a preinstalled extension is to use `phpenv config-add` to add a custom config file which enables and configures if necessary the extension you need:

     before_script: phpenv config-add myconfig.ini